 --Paulo Friere, Pedagogy of the Oppressed

 Educators in American schools, and we consultants who support them, are overwhelmingly white.
 As a result, the voices of BIPOC young people are often not heard.
 We have to ensure that, at all times and especially now, we hear and amplify those voices.
 This week, we're sharing a resource you can use to create space for students to express their concerns and center their experiences, and for all of us to listen.

 The Know Your Rights documentary film-making project centers young people as authorities, action researchers, and truth-tellers in their own communities.

-The Know Your Rights project was made possible by the amazing leader of the NYCDOE's Multiple Pathways to Graduation initiative, Lynette Lauretig, in partnership with the Educational Video Center and teachers at two NYC Transfer High Schools: Innovation Diploma Plus High School, and the High School for Excellence and Innovation.
+The Know Your Rights project was imagined and led by the NYCDOE's Multiple Pathways to Graduation team, in partnership with the Educational Video Center and teachers at two NYC Transfer High Schools: Innovation Diploma Plus High School, and the High School for Excellence and Innovation.
 Students at both schools engaged in collaborating with each other to create original documentaries on a single topic that greatly impacts their communities.
 They chose to research and document NYC’s approach to policing in communities of color.

 The Resource Hub is housed on a simple, replicable, Google site that includes resources, tip sheets, lessons, resources on policing, and a journal and playbook for students.
 You can head there and find everything you need to begin planning a video documentary project.

 If you are a teacher and would like a version of the Know Your Rights google site to adapt to your own needs, please email vicky@reDesignu.org.
 We will send you your own copy, with editing rights.